 I am a PhD student in the Department of Anthropology at Rice University.
-I research urban housing development and maternal health in the States and South Africa.
-I use a blend of humanistic, interdisciplinary, and ethnographic approaches.
-My work examines the development of segregated housing from a historical lens considering eras such as apartheid and Jim Crow.
-Living in each country, I have worked alongside maternal health organizations asking how living environments affect maternal health.
-I explore how not only, generationally, but spatially, housing perpetuates health inequalities.
+I research urban housing development and maternal health in the United States and South Africa.
+Living in each country, I explore how not only generationally but spatially, urban segregation perpetuates maternal health inequalities

 Additionally, I study how maternal health organizations and birthing support contribute to women’s health and well-being.
 Specifically, I am interested in how this support may offset the violence and oppression women experience medically and environmentally.
 Another aspect of my work investigates empowerment, imaginative resilience, and transcendence.
 I explore realties that exist beyond one’s physical and spacial reality.